-If you live in Florida and you're considering becoming a gestational surrogate, you’re in luck.
+If you live in Florida and you're considering becoming a surrogate mother, you're in luck.
 The Sunshine State is one of the most surrogacy-friendly states in the nation for both surrogates and intended parents.

-Since surrogacy is so well protected in Florida, it’s no wonder it’s become one of the most coveted states for surrogacy arrangements—gestational and traditional.
+Since surrogacy is so well protected in Florida, it’s no wonder it’s become one of the most coveted states for surrogacy arrangements.
 It’s also one of the few states where the laws have kept up with the scientific advances in assisted reproduction, in cases making it more affordable and less prone to legal conflicts.

 Florida’s favorable statute recognizes contracts for gestational and traditional surrogacy arrangements as well as egg and sperm donations.
 The state’s comprehensive law protects the rights of the surrogate, the intended parents, the baby, and the egg donor (if needed).